bloomberg/blpapi-node/README.md

     #> export BLPAPI_ROOT=/path/to/blpapi_cpp_dir
     #> node-waf configure build

-The two files required to use these bindings are node-blpapi.js and node-blpapi.node.
+The two files required to use these bindings are `node-blpapi.js` and `blpapijs.node`.

+### Windows

+The `BLPAPI_ROOT` environment variable must be set ahead of time to point to the BLPAPI C++ SDK root directory.

+The `NODE_SRC` environment variable must be set ahead of time to point to the Node.js source code root directory.

+From a MSVC shell, the module can be build by simply invoking `msbuild`.
+The build will generate `blpapijs.node` from either the Debug or Release target in the current directory.

 Usage
 -----